-As much as possible, we want your graphics to come in correctly when they are first inserted.
+As much as possible, we want your graphics to be correct when they are first inserted.
 We have tried to include as many options, defaults, and settings as possible to make that happen.
-In reality, that are often going to be times when your graphics do not look right.
+In reality, there will be times when your graphics do not look right.

-Once you have done a few project this way, we would encourage you to go back and update your customization so that your graphics come in more correct the first time.
-But we definitely know that it is hard to find time to do that.
+Once you have done a few projects this way, we encourage you to go back and update your customization so that your graphics are closer to correct the first time.

 The other scenario is that you have your customization set up, but you run into a situation where it doesn’t quite work.
 Even with all the options we provide, you will likely find that you need to make little changes here and there on your projects.
 Once you make the change in one place, you can use this command to apply it to others.

 When you select a panel box as the source item for this command, the other distribution equipment you select will be changed to match the selected panel box.
 The size of the box, the presence and location of the bus, and every aspect of the labels will be copied.